ilyaperepelitsa/met_book_downloader/README.md

 ```
 This means that requests would be delayed by 10 seconds - doing that to be gentle wit
 [MET](https://www.metmuseum.org/art/metpublications/all-available-titles) servers.
 Please
-The website is slow now so you should consider r
+The website is slow now so you should consider running the scraper at a

 Known issues (checked manually)
 Books not downloaded properly due to size - can't check right now, website is slow